 Adjust your ratios, split test, and repeat.

-The One-Big-Image Approach
+The Risks of Using the One-Big-Image Approach

 Common sense might tell you that instead of dealing with wild HTML and CSS formatting, you could just create a single image.